To Tao (HVS 4c, 450m), Tafraout, Morocco

 Morocco’s Anti Atlas has been on the list for a few years.
 A place where you can enjoy UK style traditional climbing in good weather, on routes up to 800 meters, and all just a 4 hour flight away.

 Our first day, being a half day, we decided to have a play on the local granite around the village.
-Not really what people come to Tafraout for the granite is bolted, is of dubious quality, and is really only fit for a rest day/ half day.
-Still its so close to Tafraout it should be experienced for a bit of fun if staying in Tafraout.
+Not really what people come to Tafraout for the granite is bolted, is of dubious quality, and is really only good for a rest day/ half day.
+Still its so close to Tafraout it should definitely be experienced if staying in Tafraout.
+Fender Stratocaster (30m, 6b+) was unbelievably thin for the grade.
+Definitely for lovers of friction slabs.

 Jim being reborn

-Our second day was spent on Labyrinth Ridge (VS, 800m).
-Mainly a long scramble but with a couple of pitches of VS this is top quality and perfect for getting into the place.
-Its easy to mis the classic "flop across the gap" move on The Priest (a tower graded VS).
-And I somehow went wrong and skirted around this classic pitch.
-Chris and Ron enjoyed on it however We topped out mid morning.
+Our second day was spent on Labyrinth Ridge (VS 4c, 800m).
+This involved an expedition to the amazing Samazar Valley (in itself a real adventure on an unpaved track).
+The route is mainly a long scramble but with a couple of pitches of VS this is top quality and perfect for getting into the place.
+Its easy to miss the classic "flop across the gap" move on The Priest (a tower graded VS) and I somehow went wrong and skirted around this classic pitch.
+Chris and Ron enjoyed on it however we topped out mid morning.

 Starting the first proper route of the trip